 15. Crocodiles have been known to occasionally cannibalize smaller crocodiles.

-There have been recorded cases of larger crocodiles eating smaller, or younger crocs.9
+There have been recorded cases of larger crocodiles eating smaller, or younger crocs.
+There have also been cases where crocs will bite off limbs of other crocs by instinct!
+9

 16. Crocodiles are ambush and opportunistic predators, capable of preying upon large mammals, such as smaller elephants, hippos, sharks or big cats.